 Frequently Asked Questions

-How does StrataCode integrate with all these other software programs so easily?
+How does StrataCode integrate with other software programs?

 There are several ways StrataCode speeds development.
 First of all, it offers high level, readable, code and configuration based on Java syntax that's transformed before running.
 Developers can do more with less code.
 By making code more declarative, it's easier for others to make changes.
 Jeff's experience helped him choose the patterns he has observed make for the most solid, efficient applications.
-StrataCode does not include new patterns which make code harder to read, and that create untraceable code paths.
+StrataCode avoids software patterns that make code harder to read, and that create untraceable code paths.

 Secondly, StrataCode eliminates the need to replicate your domain model's logic throughout the application.
 For each property in your domain model, most frameworks and platforms require you to replicate the logic behind that property several times, once for each layer in your system.
 With StrataCode, you specify the properties and domain logic that goes with just once.
 If you need more control, you annotate those properties with layers and get precise control over how the framework treats those properties.
 When there's only one copy of your domain model, you can change it rapidly as your business requirements change.